fritz-hh/scripts_NAS4Free/README.md

 DISCLAIMER
 ==========

-Of course, the scripts are provided without any warranty!
+Even though the scripts were developped with particular focus on robustness, I do not provide any warranty with the script !
 (I am nor a freeBSD expert nor a SW developper, but a simple user)

-Any contribution (new functions, fixes, problem reports) is welcome!
+Any contribution (problem reports, fixes, improvement of the wiki, comments, new functions) is welcome!

 Feel free to use the scripts on your own NAS!